-So you want to know about the best turn based RPGs?
-These games are more about how your characters evolve over time.
-The nature of progression and the choices you can make means that your abilities and journey may never entirely be the same across multiple playthroughs.
-Unlike traditional RPGs, more tools focus on tracking these changes and evolution over time.
+What are the best turn based RPGs?
+These games are about character evolution; the nature of progression and the choices you can make means that your abilities and journey may never entirely be the same across multiple playthroughs.
 They’re also about offering robust combat mechanics and making the best use of your squad as a team working towards a common goal.

 The best turn based RPGs on PC are: